-Summer is time for pesto at my house.
-I adore it any which way, but when combined with pasta and perfectly poached salmon, YUM!
+I adore pesto on so many things, and when combined with an al dente pasta and perfectly poached flaky salmon fillet, YUM!
 Now, this is a combination that I'm excited to share!
-This was a simple summer supper that I whipped up this week, not originally intended for the blog, but it was so stinking good that I had to make it a second time, photograph it, and share!
+This was a simple summer supper that I whipped up this week, not originally intended for the blog, but it was so stinking good that I had to make it a second time, photograph it, and share it!

 I eat seafood several times a week, especially in the summer.
 Some of my other favorite seafood recipes are Icelandic Fish Soup (Fiskisupa), One Pot Mediterranean Cod, Lemon Roasted Sole and Asparagus, and this easy Korean Tuna Power Bowl.